MicrosoftDocs/dynamics-365-fraud-protection/content/assessment-create-new.md

 We support two ways for you to add custom data fields to your API’s schema:

-- Individual fields can be added by clicking the “_+ New field_” link located under the Custom header; and
+- Individual fields can be added by clicking the "_+ New field_" link located under the Custom header; and
-- Multiple fields can be added simultaneously by uploading a custom JSON (.json) file or by manually entering well-formed JSON directly into the **Import JSON** window accessible via the “_From JSON…_” option in the “_Add section_” drop-down.
+- Multiple fields can be added simultaneously by uploading a custom JSON (.json) file or by manually entering well-formed JSON directly into the **Import JSON** window accessible via the "_From JSON…_" option in the "_Add section_" drop-down.

 Each custom data field includes the following fields: